ooni/asn-db-generator/README.md

 Each individual script contains a comment explaining with greater detail what its input and output look like.

+The `VERSION` file changes every time we bless a new release: we need something to change in the tree to make a release.

 ## Dependencies

 This generator is designed to run on Debian GNU/Linux.
 It may work